Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 Card Selection for Hungarian Residents

-• Gnosis Pay (5% GNO, free): The self-custody pick.
-5% GNO cashback with zero FX.
+• Gnosis Pay (up to 5% GNO, free): The self-custody pick.
+Up to 5% GNO cashback with zero FX.
 No staking requirement.
-Your EUR sits in your own wallet.
+Your funds sit in your own wallet.

-• KAST (2%, 0.5% FX, free): Prepaid option for users who want card spending working before committing to an exchange-linked setup.
+• KAST (1.5% USD cashback on first $2K/mo, 0.5-1.75% FX, free): Prepaid option for users who want card spending working before committing to an exchange-linked setup.

 Budapest Cost of Living